MicrosoftDocs/memdocs/sccm/core/clients/manage/asset-intelligence/product-lifecycle-dashboard.md

 manager: angrobe

 ---
-# Manage Microsoft Lifecycle Policy using System Center Configuration Manager
+# Use the Product Lifecycle Dashboard to Manage Microsoft Lifecycle Policy in System Center Configuration Manager

 *Applies to: System Center Configuration Manager (Technical Preview)*